danielphan2003/flk/README.md

 ## Eye candies and what not
 - Pywal theming:
   - Very helpful wallpaper setting [script][wal-set].
 It reloads pywalfox, sway border colors, along with seamless wallpaper switching and notify user when everything is done.
+- X11:
+  - AwesomeWM: formatted and based on [the-glorious-dotfiles][the-glorious-dotfiles]
 - Wayland:
   - Latest packages from [`nixpkgs-wayland`][nixpkgs-wayland].
   - ~~Ibus [working][sway-startup].
 Adapted from Arch Wiki's Ibus [integration][arch-wiki-ibus].~~ Seems broken, please open a PR for fixing this permanantly.